How to Set Up and Maintain a Salt Water Pool - Complete Guide

 High pH Problems

-If pH consistently rises rapidly, reduce Total Alkalinity to 60-70 ppm range and ensure adequate cyanuric acid levels to buffer pH changes.
+If pH consistently rises rapidly, reduce Total Alkalinity within the 80-120 ppm range and ensure proper cyanuric acid levels (30-50 ppm) to buffer pH changes.

 Cost Considerations and Benefits